Everything you need to know before hiring a CRO agency

 6. Performing post-test statistical analysis

-For simple website CRO testing using existing test infrastructure, tests may be able to created in minutes rather than hours.
+For simple website CRO testing using existing test infrastructure, tests may be able to be created in minutes rather than hours.
 For more complex engagements, CRO agencies may provide adjacent complementary services covering the entire customer journey, such as data and analytics audits, email marketing, website personalisation, pricing experimentation and referral programmes.

 What are some conversion rate optimisation (CRO) examples?